Democrats Pass Partisan Articles of Impeachment Against Trump

 — Mark Bednar (@MarkBednar) December 18, 2019

-Rep. Al Green (D-TX), who has been a leading figure on impeachment, used a picture of a migrant girl crying at the southern border during his speech.
-However, despite the Democrats’ claim, the migrant girl was not suffering because she was separated from her parents.U.S.
+Rep. Al Green (D-TX), who has been a leading figure for impeachment, used a picture of a migrant girl crying at the southern border during his speech.
+However, despite the Democrats’ claim, the migrant girl was not crying because she was separated from her parents.U.S.
 House of Representatives

 Rep. Lee Zeldin (R-NY) said that the impeachment is a “total Schiff show!”